 For individual households, poverty is the driver of food insecurity.
 Lack of money precludes the purchase of food, however plentiful its availability.
 Shortage of food is not the cause of global hunger.

 Without determined intervention, poverty and hunger lock together in a downward spiral of cause and effect.
 Hunger and malnutrition reduce the physical and mental capacity of families to escape poverty though work and learning.
-It is no coincidence that the official statistic for global poverty (767 million) is very similar to that for global hunger (815 million).
+The international poverty threshold of $1.90 per day is insufficient to purchase healthy food.
+It is no coincidence that the official global statistic for extreme poverty (631 million) is very similar to that for global hunger (690 million).

 Weak tenure has become more acute with the feminization of agriculture brought about by young men migrating for urban work.
 Women now produce 60%-80% of food in the poorest countries, despite owning only 10%-20% of the farms.
 Discrimination limits availability of credit, advisory support and access to local economic decision-making.

-The four countries at severe risk of famine in early 2018, South Sudan, Nigeria, Somalia and Yemen, are all undermined by significant insurgent conflict.
-Food production in Syria has collapsed.
+The four countries at severe risk of famine in early 2021, South Sudan, North Eastern Nigeria, Burkina Faso and Yemen, are all undermined by significant insurgent conflict.
+Food production in Syria has also collapsed.
 Warring parties in these countries show little compunction in the denial of food as a weapon.

 For all the principled vision of the Sustainable Development Goals, the dream of ending global hunger by 2030 cannot be realised without fresh resolve to activate mechanisms for conflict resolution.

+Rising public anxiety over the threat of species extinction has drawn attention to the sensitive relationship between biodiversity and food security.
 The productivity of modern industrial farming has been phenomenal.
 Global grain production tripled between 1961 and 2010, a period in which the area under cultivation expanded by only 25%.
-But the achievements of this “green revolution” have been at the expense of the natural environment on which agriculture depends.
-Modern crops require heavy inputs of chemicals and water.
+But the achievements of this “green revolution” have been at the expense of the natural environment on which agriculture ultimately depends.

 By contrast, crop yields and grazing quality in tropical regions are already close to their limit of temperature sensitivity.
 With temperatures in many parts of inland Africa rising faster than the global average, maize yields may be affected even within the coming decade.
 “Slow onset” events such as desertification and ocean acidification present fundamental challenges to poorer farmers and fishing communities.

 The uniquely insidious impact of climate change is therefore to exacerbate all the underlying social and political dysfunctions that cause food insecurity.
-The State of Food and Agriculture published in 2016 by the UN Food and Agriculture Organization warns that: “climate change impacts will seriously compromise food production in countries and regions that are already highly food-insecure.
-These impacts will jeopardize progress towards the key Sustainable Development Goals of ending hunger and poverty by 2030.”
+The State of Food Security and Nutrition in the World published in 2020 by the UN Food and Agriculture Organization warns that: “(climate change) will lead to a general decline in agricultural production over the next two to three decades, turning into a major cost driver for food in the near future.”

 Food Security Definition and Global Divide